x-xira25-x/ProjetJhipsterMicroservices/AppliGateway/README.md

-This application was generated using JHipster 4.14.3, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.14.3](http://www.jhipster.tech/documentation-archive/v4.14.3).

-This is a "gateway" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

 This application is configured for Service Discovery and Configuration with the JHipster-Registry.
 On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
 For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].